The contract and proposal software fields are so competitive that we see new tools developed almost every year.

 Pricing: Upland has not made the pricing information public

 Who is this tool for: Due to its wide range of features and a slightly cumbersome interface, Qvidian is more suited for larger companies, preferably those that are IT-oriented.
-A more traditional, the smaller enterprise will likely find Qvidian overly confusing and needlessly complicated.
+A more traditional, smaller enterprise will likely find Qvidian overly confusing and needlessly complicated.

 Qvidian is an RFP response software owned by Upland, a software company that specializes in enterprise software from expense management to mobile messaging.